 Preparing The Plant For Shipping

-Preparation starts with removing the plant from soil and shaking off the excess.
+Preparation starts with removing the plant from the soil and shaking off the excess.
 But do not wash the roots, as some residual soil will help provide familiar microbes from the plant’s native soil and will make the transition easier for the plant.
 Wrap the roots with several moist paper towels and put the bundle in a plastic bag.
-If the trip will be long, add a couple of teaspoons of polymer moisture crystals to water to make a slurry and apply this to the roots before placing in the plastic bag.
-Stabilize any errant growth to prevent breakage with plant ties, rubber bands or twist ties.
+If the trip will be long, add a couple of teaspoons of polymer moisture crystals to water to make a slurry and apply this to the roots before placing it in the plastic bag.
+Stabilize any errant growth to prevent breakage with plant ties, rubber bands, or twist ties.
 You can also just roll the plant in some newspaper to protect the tops and stems.

 Packing The Plant

 Choose a box sturdy enough to handle rough treatment when mailing garden plants.
-Boxes literally get kicked, thrown and dropped.
+Boxes literally get kicked, thrown, and dropped.
 You need your plant to arrive in one piece, so pick a box that can take a licking.

 Also, choose one just barely big enough for the plant to fit inside so it doesn’t have room to move around during handling.
 Extra cushioning is a good idea if there is any extra room inside the box.
 Use newspaper, shredded bills, or foam to fill any pockets.
 If you are worried about the handling of the box, reinforce the edges with strapping tape.
 Lastly, don’t forget to place a tag or label inside with the name of the plant.

-If you are sending plants through mail that are potted, use bubble wrap to protect the pot and the roots.
+If you are sending plants through the mail that are potted, use bubble wrap to protect the pot and the roots.
 A collar of cardboard over the soil and around the base of the plant, followed by a plastic bag closed around the base of the plant will help keep the soil in the container.
 Stand the plant upright if possible, making sure to mark “This End Up” on the box, and pack around it.
 Remember though, that shipping the container and soil will greatly increase the cost of shipping the plant.

 Put a label on the outside that says “Live Plant” and “Perishable” so they know to treat it with a modicum of gentleness.
 While it is no guarantee that this will prevent abuse to the box, it may win over a few package handlers to take extra care.

 Shipping guidelines today also require that you include a return address as well as the shipping address on the outside.
-If you are reusing a box that previously was used for shipping, make sure to remove or black out all old labels so that the package is not accidentally shipped to the wrong location.
+If you are reusing a box that previously was used for shipping, make sure to remove or blackout all old labels so that the package is not accidentally shipped to the wrong location.

 When and How to Ship Plants And Choosing a Shipping Company